ntebis/EureddisionYoutubeLinkParser/autopost/README.md

 thread_id
 ```

-This script must be run in Python 3 and the csv must be named *submissions.csv*
+This script must be run in Python 3 with PRAW and Pandas packages installed and the csv must be named *submissions.csv*